Music of Brazil: Repente

 Northeastern Brazil is known for a distinctive form of literature called literatura de cordel, which are a type of ballads that include elements incorporated into music as "repentismo", an improvised lyrical contest on themes suggested by the audience.

 Similar to Repentismo, appears among the Caipira culture a musical form derived from viola caipira, which is called cururu.

+It's also important to note that Brazil has the largest Black population outside of Africa, which is a major reason why African heritage is one of the central driving forces behind Brazilian music.